 How your wire payment will travel

-The recipient's financial institution will receive the wire payment message via our Large Value Transfer System (LVTS).
+The recipient's financial institution will receive the wire payment message via Lynx, Canada's high-value payment system.
 They will deduct applicable fees and use the information in the payment message to deposit the payment in the recipient's account.
 Often, this happens in near real-time.
 The payment is final once it is in the recipient's account, and the recipient can use the funds immediately.